Deshapremi Janatha Vyaparaya

 Deshapremi Janatha Vyaparaya (abbreviated as DJV) (දේශප්රේමී ජනතා ව්යාපාරය; Patriotic People's Movement) was a militant organisation in Sri Lanka.
 It was widely considered to be the military branch of the Marxist–Leninist Janatha Vimukthi Peramuna and had been designated as a terrorist organisation by the Sri Lankan government.

-The DJV operated as an armed organisation between 1987 and 1989.
+The DJV operated as an armed organisation from 1987 till 1989.
 Throughout this period, it perpetrated attacks on the Sri Lankan Armed Forces (SLAF) and those who it claimed to be 'Indian proxy'; a majority of attacks attributed to the Janatha Vimukthi Peramuna, were carried on by guerillas or assassins belonging to the DJV.

 Operation

-According to most sources, led by Saman Piyasiri Fernando, nom de guerre Keerthi Vijayabahu, the DJV was a military branch of the JVP.
+According to most sources, led by Saman Piyasiri Fernando,Keerthi Vijayabahu, the DJV was a military branch of the JVP.
 The movement was divided into regional sectors based on urban cities.
 The regional commands developed island-wide would order its troops to attack enemy military installments.
 The commands were given through the Joint Command of the Patriotic People's Armed Forces.
 It would also issue death threats to those who serve in the SLAF.